smithhenryd/MinorityMessagesAndDemocrats.github.io/README.md

 #### VIV.
 Week 6:

-My primary task this week was working to create an HTML template for image annotation using [Amazon Mechanical Turk](https://www.mturk.com/), an online crowdsourcing resource.
+My primary task this week was working to create an HTML template for image annotation using [Amazon Mechanical Turk](https://www.mturk.com/), an online platform frequently used by researchers to outsource task completion.
 The template will be used for annotation of minority group-specific appeal variables on the Facebook images dataset; hopefully, we will have each image and caption in the random sample annotated multiple times by next week.
+Each page (called a HIT) of the annotation task contains 10 image groups; within each image group there is included the politician's image as well as the Facebook image and caption they posted.

 <img src="MTurk_scheme_example.jpg"/>

+In order to correctly embed the images, I learned to use [Google Drive API](https://developers.google.com/drive) in Python to retreive the unique image 'id' number assigned to each Facebook and politician image stored in my Drive.
+This was completed with the help of [PyDrive](https://pythonhosted.org/PyDrive/), a library containing functions to simplify Google Drive API tasks.

 #### VIII.
 Week 5 (First Evaluation and Beginning of Second Coding Period):